devJuanS/fullstackopen-course/part-01/README.md

 3. Step 3: Refactor the application so that displaying the statistics is extracted into its own Statistics component.
 4. Step 4: Change the application to display statistics only once feedback has been gathered.
 5. Step 5: Refactor the application to extract the `Button` and `StaticLine` components from `App`.
+6. Step 6: Display the statistics in an HTML table